vfiftyfive/StatefulSets-devops-playground/main.md

 ```

 ### Passing data to applications
 Kubernetes defines various patterns to pass data to the application.
-We are going to use the downward API and volumes to display dynamic content.
+We are going to use volumes abd the downward API to display dynamic content.

 1. `Task 9`: Add an environment variable in the pod template.
 It must be set your name, based on the label previously configured.
 ```